jfromaniello/zq/README.md

 * [qwery](http://github.com/ded/qwery)
 * [bean](http://github.com/fat/bean)

-in a similar syntax to jquery but with a different intention.
+in a similar syntax to jquery but with different intention.

 zq is [AMD](http://requirejs.org/docs/whyamd.html) and it is deployed to [jam](http://jamjs.org).